SSDProject2025/browserFrontend/README.md

 # browserFrontend
 A frontend web application for managing video game collections, built with **SvelteKit**.

-> ⚠️ **Development Note**
->
-> The backend for this application is not yet implemented.
-This codebase currently uses **mock data** to test the User Interface (UI) and navigation flows.
-All data displayed is simulated and changes will not persist.

 ## ✨ Features

 * **Feed:** Discover new games on the homepage.